Phallon Tullis-Joyce: International career

 In June 2022, Tullis-Joyce was included in United States national team's 59-player provisional squad for the 2022 CONCACAF W Championship.
 On November 18, 2024, she received her first official senior call-up for the friendly matches against England and the Netherlands.
 Tullis-Joyce made her senior international debut on April 5, 2025, keeping a clean sheet in a 2–0 friendly win against Brazil.

 Personal life

-Tullis-Joyce majored in marine biology and is a certified AOW and AAUS scientific diver.
+Tullis-Joyce majored in marine biology.
+She is a certified AOW and AAUS scientific diver.